Balyan200/RISC-V-Tapeout-Program---VSD/README.md

 # RISC-V-Tapeout-Program---VSD

-In this program, we learn to design a System-on-Chip (SoC) from basic RTL to GDSII using open-source tools.
+In this [program](https://www.vlsisystemdesign.com/soc-labs/), we learn to design a System-on-Chip (SoC) from basic RTL to GDSII using open-source tools.

-# sfal-vsd
 <details>
 	<summary>Week 0 - Tools Installation </summary>